 Mary Elizabeth Wakefield, L. Ac., M. S., M. M., Dipl.
 Ac., NCCAOM, author, international teacher of facial acupuncture, and opera singer

 ‘This book will fill the gap between Western diving medicine and the acupuncture point of view.
 And it is easy to access for non-acupuncture medicals.’

 Menno TW Gaastra, M.D., medical director DAN Europe for the Netherlands

 As ‘The Great Wave off Kanagawa‘ of Katsushika Hokusai (copyright Rijksmuseum, Amsterdam) is used for the cover of ‘Diving Medical Acupuncture’, Janneke’s book is included in the library of the Rijksmuseum.

-Diving Medical Acupuncture has been published in Chinese in 2021 in Shanghai, China.
-Translated by professor Weigang Xu, professor Wei Gu and professor Yanli You.
+Diving Medical Acupuncture has been published in Chinese language in 2021 by Shanghai Popular Science Press (translation by professor Weigang Xu, professor Wei Gu and professor Yanli You).